 It seems to me that it's only the illusory "doer", or ego, that suffers.
 So when the notion of being the doer dissipates, through Self-inquiry, there is no-one left to suffer, which I believe is what Buddha pointed us to – the bliss of nirvana.
 The principle that it is only the imaginary doer who … Continue reading Self-inquiry Made Simple – Part 3

 Self-inquiry has been increasingly coming into human consciousness for around 100 years or so, since Sri Ramana Maharshi began teaching it in the early part of the last century.
 People flocked from all over India and even from Europe and America to sit with him.
 And gradually his message began to spread as his students … Continue reading Self-Inquiry Made Simple – Part 1

 Sittting on the summit of Arunachala back in 2005 it came to me that I, as Conscious Being, had not moved even so much as a fraction of a millimetre.
 Only my body had travelled thousands of miles from England to sit on India's holy mountain.
 And it came to me that the awakening I … Continue reading The Unmoving Nature of Being

-In the Conscious Intelligence meditation, my guiding words assume that the essence of who and what we share as our mutual I AM Consciousness – i.e. unconditional love – is manifesting as the person you would love to be, who lives the life you would love to live.
-Ok, you say, I'm cool with that. … Continue reading The Power of Love
+In the Assume the Change meditation, my guiding words assume that the essence of who and what we share as our mutual I AM Consciousness – i.e. unconditional love – is manifesting as the person you would love to be, who lives the life you would love to live.
+Ok, you say, I'm cool with … Continue reading The Power of Love